SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Other language features/vhdl_generation.rst

      - Directory where files are generated

-And there is the syntax to specify them :
+And here is the syntax to specify them:

 .. code-block:: scala